-I love them in my granola and on my salads but I also like them as is – salted, chocolate coated, sweet or spicy.
+I love them in my granola and on my salads but I also like them as is – salted, dark or white chocolate coated, sweet or spicy.

 A handful of almonds are a great way to stay satiated for a long period of time.

 Is it easy to roast almonds at home?